raphaelmansuy/til/docker/index.md

 ## Et voilà

-Our clustor and node application is now deployed.
+Our cluster and node application is now deployed.

 🎉 🎉 🎉